EhabY/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
 In this part of the assignment we'll ignore missing values.

-1. Now we'll calculate the number of steps taken per day using the R function **tapply** by grouping the rows per date.
+1. Now, we'll calculate the number of steps taken per day using the R function **tapply** by grouping the rows per date.

 ```r
 sums <- with(df, tapply(steps, date, sum, na.rm = TRUE))